CatalogueOfLife/general/docs/ASSEMBLY.md

 A number of names from a dataset sharing the same problem can thus be grouped as a discussion which keeps track of its state (e.g. under review, accepted, done).
 By using a discussion linked to records with issues we can track matching editorial decisions and recognise issues that still need editorial attention from those which have been addressed already.

-## Assembling a preliminary sCat
+## The sCat draft
+A draft sCat is always kept up to date with all configured sectors and editorial decisions.
+This provides the editorial board with a full dataset representing the latest version of the assembly.
+Whenever a new sector is mapped, its definitions changed or editorial decisions are added or removed the draft will be updated asyncroneously, always reporting whether its in sync with all decisions.

-Automatically or manually accepted sectors are copied to a preliminary sCat so they are immutable and available for subsequent Catalogues.
-The preliminary sCat can only by modified by replacing entire sectors or changing the management classification (MC) itself.
-When a sector is attached to a higher part of the management classification it becomes the authority for that part of the tree and defines the included classification which can be different from the hidden MC.
+When a sector is attached to a higher part of the management classification it becomes the authority for that part of the tree and defines the included classification which can be different from the then hidden MC.

+When updated data in the underlying datasets of sectors is available the editor will be notified and asked to also update the respective sectors in the sCat draft.
+This leaves all control with the editor who can decide to include updates immediately or at a later stage.

-Similarily chresonyms, manuscript and placeholder names known by the [Names Index](#names-index) are ignored and not copied to the sCat.
+When a sector is copied to the draft Catalogue missing transliterations for vernacular names are generated automatically.
+Chresonyms, manuscript and placeholder names known by the [Names Index](#names-index) are ignored and not copied to the sCat.

-When a sector is copied to the preliminary Catalogue missing transliterations for vernacular names are generated automatically.

-Optionally a CoL source can be configured to prefer the exact name spelling from a nomenclator and to apply the objective synonyms from the nomenlcator.
+Optionally a CoL source can be configured to prefer the exact name spelling from a nomenclator and to apply its objective synonymy.

-The preliminary CoL can be browsed and searched for review just as any other dataset in the Clearinghouse, but also in a preview portal similar to the main public one before it gets released.
-When released it will be copied into the immutable CoL archive that drives the public portal.
+The draft CoL can be browsed and searched for review just as any other dataset in the Clearinghouse, but also in a preview portal similar to the main public one before it gets released.

+Before releasing the draft final edits can be applied using the taxonomic editor.
+This enables the editor to apply small fixes without waiting for an updated source dataset which can delay publication considerably.
+Usually such changes are in agreement with the data provider.
+As these final edits can be anywhere in the data they will not be recorded like sector definitions or main editorial decisions.
+This means they will be lost and get overwritten when a sector is updated from its underlying source.

+When released a new immutable dataset is created which will feed the public portal and the last release will be archived as a regular dataset which can be accessed.

 # Assembling the Provisional Catalogue